 2 – Use striking visuals

 Include strong, eye-catching images for your ads.
 The image is the first element your audience is likely to see and your best chance to catch their attention.
 Images of people work well on social media as it helps your users relate to the ad.
-Make sure not to include too much text on the image.
+When you create your facebook ad, make sure not to include too much text on the image.
 Images that consist of more than 20% text may be rejected or experience reduced delivery.

 3 – Make your ads engaging